WORKSHOP

 Form Beyond Function

-The workshop aims to generate a futuristic image of movement that prospectively embodies the intention of varying mobility forms in an artistic manner.
-The Art of Mobility is an abstract topic that creates a space for the students to generate their ideas about how mobility, movement, and motion relate to future transportation design.
-Realizing that daily life is spontaneously filled with mobility norms and patterns will help students understand the motion behind consciousness, information, society, and time as well.
-Meanwhile, the primary purpose of this workshop is to reflect on the multiple aspects of the symbolic and artistic content of mobility and open the way towards transdisciplinary studies that increasingly claim their place in the social and cultural dynamics of the contemporary world.
+The workshop aims to generate a futuristic vision of movement, prospectively embodying the intention of exploring diverse mobility forms through an artistic lens.
+The Art of Mobility is an abstract theme that provides a space for students to conceptualize how mobility, movement, and motion intersect with the future of transportation design.
+Recognizing that daily life is inherently infused with mobility norms and patterns will help students grasp the dynamics behind consciousness, information flow, societal structures, and the passage of time.
+The primary purpose of this workshop is to reflect on the symbolic and artistic dimensions of mobility and pave the way for transdisciplinary studies that increasingly influence the social and cultural fabric of the contemporary world.

-The workshop will challenge students to detect new ways to imagine a future beyond boundaries and aim to enhance their creativity in search of alternative mobility norms for humanity.
-Through the workshop, projects will try to allow students the freedom to generate and reinterpret their ideas by evolving abstract sculptures as scaled models in order to better express their design philosophy.
-Beside the artistry, sculptures must have a strong yet flexible structure that enables investigation of almost any location while resembling common cultural codes and visual symbols of motion with a seamless design experience and sense of unity.
+The workshop challenges students to envision a future beyond boundaries and enhance their creativity by exploring alternative mobility paradigms for humanity.
+Through the workshop, projects will encourage students to freely generate and reinterpret their ideas by developing abstract sculptures as scaled models, enabling them to articulate their design philosophies more effectively.
+Beyond their artistic expression, the sculptures should possess a robust yet flexible structure that facilitates exploration of diverse contexts while reflecting shared cultural codes and visual symbols of motion.
+The designs should embody a seamless and unified aesthetic, offering a harmonious blend of form and function.

 TtansFORM + TransCAR